I asked some questions out there just before the end of the previous hour.

 This is from the Newark Star Ledger.

-Governor Chris Christie's deep cuts to state school aid last year left New Jersey screws unable to provide a thorough and efficient education to the state's nearly 1.4 million scrual children, according to Superior Court Judge Peter Doyne.
+Governor Chris Christie's deep cuts to state school aid last year left New Jersey screws unable to provide a thorough and efficient education to the state's nearly 1.4 million screw children, according to Superior Court Judge Peter Doyne.

-Doyne was appointed as a special master in the long-running Abbott versus Burke Scrual funding case, issued an opinion that also found the reductions fell more heavily upon high-risk districts.
+Doyne was appointed as a special master in the long-running Abbott versus Burke scruel funding case, issued an opinion that also found the reductions fell more heavily upon high-risk districts and the children educated within those districts.

-Despite spending levels that meet or exceed virtually every state in the country, and that saw a significant increase in spending levels from 2000 to 2008, our at-risk children are now moving further from proficiency.
+Despite spending levels that meet or exceed virtually every state in the country and that saw a significant increase in spending levels from 2000 to 2008, our at-risk children are now moving further from proficiency.

-So what is he saying here?
+So, what is he saying here?

 The story says Christie's budget cuts left schools unable to provide thorough and efficient education.